 Dad, husband, author, counsellor – I am many things, but above all I aspire to be a compassionate, generous person who supports and helps others.
-I do this through my writing about high sensitivity and through my therapy practice based near Totnes in South Devon.
+I do this through my writing about being highly sensitive and through my therapy practice based near Totnes in South Devon.

 Spreading the word on high sensitivity

 Back in 2007, I became the carer of my two lovely daughters.
 What a wonderful learning journey I began!
 I am passionate about being a parent and truly believe it’s the best job in the world – but I am also acutely aware of how incredibly difficult and challenging it can be at times.
 Especially when you add high sensitivity into the mix.

 That’s why, in 2014, just after moving to Devon I wrote and published my first book, Understanding the Highly Sensitive Child.
 Drawing on my experiences as a highly sensitive person parenting a highly sensitive child, I wanted to write a book to help parents and carers better understand this trait.
 The book is deliberately written to be simple and concise, and to clarify what can seem like a complex topic.
 Many readers have told me that the book reassured them that they are not alone.
 They have even found they can use it to influence and educate significant others, such as teachers, grandparents, partners and friends.